Full Time / Part Time

 Part-Time & Temporary Employee Definitions

-A part-time employee is one who is authorized, through payroll documentation, to work fewer than 30 hours per week.
+A part-time employee is one who is authorized, through an approved Employee Record Form, to work fewer than 30 hours per week.
 For the purposes of sick leave benefits in accordance with the California Healthy Workplaces, Healthy Families Act of 2014, California part-time and temporary employees may also include employees authorized for pay via a letter of appointment, such as for adjunct faculty assignments or team appointments (team appointments are typically issued for academic advisors and faculty coordinators).
-A temporary employee is one who is not expected to become a permanent employee but is authorized to work for a specific time period.
+A temporary employee is one who is not expected to work more than nine months but is authorized to work for a specific time period.